Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Results

 Further, $\alphapp$ shows concentrations at low and mid to high latitudes near the surface, but also in deeper layers, where its sign is opposite to that near the surface.
 This sign reversal with depth is most pronounced in $\alphapp$, but also visible in $\alphatt$.
 The meridional profile of $\alphapp$ is roughly similar to that of $\alphaK$, although its strength is smaller, see \Figs{alpij}{alplat}.
 This is consistent with the finding of \cite{SRSRC07}, where $\alphapp$ was similar to $\alphaK$.
 Therefore a mean-field model using $\alphaK$ was not able to reproduce the magnetic field, while a model using $\alphapp$ was.
-The latitudinal dependencies of $\alphapp$ and $\alphaK$ do neither follow a typical cosine distribution as found by, e.g., \cite{KKOS06} for moderate rotation nor a $\sin\theta\cos\theta$ distribution as often assumed in Babcock-Leighton dynamo models \citep[e.g.][]{DC99}.
-In \cite{KKB09}, an increase of the diagonal coefficients of $\aalpha$ from the equator to the poles was found, but the functional form is not clear.
+The latitudinal dependencies of $\alphapp$ and $\alphaK$ follow neither a typical cosine distribution as found by, for example, \cite{KKOS06} for moderate rotation, nor a $\sin\theta\cos\theta$ distribution as often assumed in Babcock-Leighton dynamo models \citep[e.g.,][]{DC99}.
+In \cite{KKB09}, an increase of $\alpha_{\theta\theta}$ and $\alpha_{\phi\phi}$ from the equator to the poles was found, but the functional form is not clear.

-The off-diagonal components of $\aalpha$ have similar strengths as $\alphatt$ and $\alphapp$ and are therefore significantly weaker than $\alpharr$. $\alpha_{r\theta}$ and $\alpha_{\theta\phi}$ have similar equatorially symmetric profiles, but of opposite sign, with positive/negative values in the upper $\gtrsim$ 75\% of the convection zone, respectively -- in particular below mid-latitudes.
-Finally, $\alpha_{r\phi}$ is similar to $\alphatt$, but the sign reversal in the region of minimum $\Omega$ at mid-latitudes is more pronounced in $\alpha_{r\phi}$ and at high latitudes the sign is the same. $\alpha_{r\theta}$ and $\alpha_{\theta\phi}$ have the same sign, while $\alpha_{r\phi}$ has the opposite sign compared to \cite{SRSRC07}.
-In general, the coefficients obtained in the present paper are less ``cylindrical" than in the work of \cite{SRSRC07,SPD12} and \cite{Schr11}, probably because in our simulation rotation is slower and convection is more supercritical.
+The off-diagonal components of $\aalpha$ have strengths similar to $\alphatt$ and $\alphapp$ and are therefore significantly weaker than $\alpharr$.
+Though of opposite sign, $\alpha_{r\theta}$ and $\alpha_{\theta\phi}$ have similar equatorially symmetric profiles, with positive and negative values, respectively, in the upper $\gtrsim$ 75\% of the convection zone -- in particular below mid-latitudes.
+Finally, $\alpha_{r\phi}$ is similar to $\alphatt$, but the sign reversal in the region of minimum $\Omega$ at mid-latitudes is more pronounced in $\alpha_{r\phi}$ and at high latitudes the sign is the same.
+While $\alpha_{r\theta}$ and $\alpha_{\theta\phi}$ have the same sign, $\alpha_{r\phi}$ has the opposite sign compared to \cite{SRSRC07}.
+In general, the coefficients obtained in the present paper are less ``cylindrical" than in the work of \cite{SRSRC07,SPD12} and \cite{Schr11}, probably because in our simulation, rotation is slower and convection is more supercritical.